maximiliantiao/maximiliantiao.github.io/_layouts/README.md

 This is a folder for HTML content specially for certain pages on the site.

+## default.html
-default.html --> is for the header and the footer of the home page
+This is HTML for the header and the footer of the home page

+## posts.html
+This is HTML for individual posts.